 - (1) Students with a declared major in Management and Organization may choose to do a minor in any subject area of Business.
 See §54.1.5.
-Minors - Students with a declared major in another area may complete a minor in Management and Organization by fulfilling the requirements of §54.1.5.
+Minors are not required. - (2) Students with a declared major in another area may complete a minor in Management and Organization by fulfilling the requirements of §54.1.5.
 ORG A 322 and 441 are strongly recommended.